 Owners of multi-languages websites often rely on it to organize their websites into language sections to cater to different languages.
 For instance, you could use en.yourdomain.com to host your websites’ English version, es.yourdomain.com to run the Spanish version, and fr.yourdomain.com for the French version.

 These subdomains allow you to run the three websites without any additional payments.
 You could even run them from a single WordPress installation and dashboard using the WordPress multisite feature.
 The feature allows users to create a website network and manage them centrally.

 Subdomain name allows web visitors to access a subdomain using an easy-to-remember name.
 It’s what visitors type in their browsers when visiting a subdomain.

 How to create a Subdomain Name

 You can create a subdomain name by adding a prefix to a domain name you already own.
-To get started, sign in to your SPanel account with the URL, www.domain.com/spanel/login, replacing domain.com with your domain name.
+To get started, sign in to your SPanel’s User Interface.
+The default login URL is https://yourdomain.com/spanel (don’t forget to replace yourdomain.com with your actual domain).

 Enter your subdomain name in the Subdomain text box and select the domain you wish to add the subdomain to from the drop-down menu.